Introduction

 In this short guide we'll deploy a few Linux distro's through Microsoft Windows Deployment Services.
 It'll be my first online tutorial in English, so I thank you in advance for your understanding.
 If you come across a wronly used idiom, horrifying grammar and/or spelling mistake or other ways in which I've butchered the English language, please let me know.

 This gitbook will guide you through setting up a WDS server to deploy linux from a local NFS server, in the shortest way possible.
 So be advised: this might, and probably is, not the most secure way to go.
 There are many other ways to approach a deployment using a WDS server, this is just one of them.
-Or if you want to do deployments completely the OSS way, go check out the FOG Project.
+Or if you want to do deployments completely the OSS way, go check out the FOG Projectarrow-up-right.

 When you've gone through this tutorial you can: